 - 💬 Comments

-- Deep-Frying turkey is an impressive treat, the whole family loves.
+- Using my Cajun injection recipe just takes it up a notch and deep-Frying turkey is an impressive treat, the whole family loves.

 - You'll never taste crispier skin and juicier meat than when it's fried.